 You may combine promotions or discounts to entice potential patrons to visit your store.
 The low cost per click on the GDN allows you to reach large audiences with a minimal budget.

-Here are some components you should consider incorporating into your Google Shopping ad:
+Some crucial components you should consider incorporating into your Google Shopping ad:

 - High-quality product images

-- Customization options e.g. available colours, sizes
+- Customisation options e.g. available colours, sizes

 - A well-written product description